North Coast 500: 29+ Things to Know Before You Go

 One of the most visited cities in Europe is Rome.
 One of the most popular experiences in Scotland is the NC500.

-Be prepared to be sharing the road with other cars, bikes and motorhomes.
+Be prepared to share the road with other cars, bikes and motorhomes.

 Book your accommodation as soon as you know your route, or consider camping.